JoeDodgson/Readme-Generator/tasklist.md

 DONE -Store Github profile image and email
 DONE -Use fs writeFile to create a readme.md and write the content of the readme DONE -Give a message to tell the user the file has been created.
--Turn the function into an async await
+DONE -Turn the function into an async await
 -Ensure there is a catch to handle errors
+-Add a welcome message at the start of the createReadme function

 Optional:
 -Badges functionality